 Won Global View

 On Friday,

-• The Stoxx 600 declined 0.8% and broke below its 50-DMA.
-Next support is at its 100-DMA (-2.7%).
+• The Stoxx 600 booked a gain of 0.3% and continued to trade above all its key moving averages.
+It has resistance at its March high (+1.5%).
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• Fifteen of the 16 markets we track closed in the red.
-Three indices are in a Confirmed Uptrend, eight in an Uptrend Under Pressure, two in a Rally Attempt, and three in a Downtrend.
+• Sweden was closed on account of a national holiday.
+Twelve of the 15 open markets closed in the green.
+Eleven of the 16 markets we track are in a Confirmed Uptrend, two in an Uptrend Under Pressure, and three in a Rally Attempt.

+Won Global View